Bureau of Diplomatic Security: Bureau of Secret Intelligence

 The Department of State's Diplomatic Security Service was formally established in 1916 under Secretary of State Robert Lansing.
 The office was headed by a chief special agent, who also carried the title of special assistant to the secretary and reported directly to the secretary on special matters.

-A handful of agents worked out of two locations, Washington, D.C. and New York City, operating on confidential funds from the secretary's office.
+A handful of agents worked out of two locations, Washington, D.C., and New York City, operating on confidential funds from the secretary's office.
 They conducted sensitive investigations, especially on the operations of foreign agents and their activities in the United States.
 The Diplomatic Security Service was known as the Bureau of Secret Intelligence at its inception in 1916.
 The Bureau of Secret Intelligence was also known as U-1, an off-the-books adjunct to the Division of Information.
 Before the United States entered World War I, German and Austrian spies were conducting operations in New York City.
 The spies were using forged or stolen identity papers.
-President Woodrow Wilson authorized the Secretary of State to establish a security arm of the Department of State.
+President Woodrow Wilson authorized the secretary of state to establish a security arm of the Department of State.
 Three agents were recruited from the United States Secret Service because of their experience with counterfeit documents.
 Since the U.S. Postal Inspection Service (USPIS) had the best laboratory, the director of the new agency was recruited there.

-The assumption is that the name "Office of the Chief Special Agent", which was sometimes used in 1916, and to this day by various information portals to include the Department of State's website, to downplay the bureau's original mission.

 In 1918, the United States Congress passed legislation requiring passports for Americans traveling abroad and visas for aliens wishing to enter the United States.
-Shortly thereafter, the Chief Special Agent's office began investigating passport and visa fraud.
+Shortly thereafter, the chief special agent's office began investigating passport and visa fraud.
 Special agents also protected distinguished visitors to the United States.

-During World War I, the Chief Special Agent's office was given the responsibility for interning and exchanging diplomatic officials of enemy powers and assisting in screening people repatriated from enemy-controlled areas.
+During World War I, the chief special agent's office was given the responsibility for interning and exchanging diplomatic officials of enemy powers and assisting in screening people repatriated from enemy-controlled areas.

-The Chief Special Agent began reporting his normal activities to the Assistant Secretary for Administration.
-However, he still retained his title of Special Assistant to the Secretary and reported directly to the Secretary on sensitive matters.
+The chief special agent began reporting his normal activities to the assistant secretary of state for administration.
+However, he still retained his title of special assistant to the secretary and reported directly to the secretary on sensitive matters.

 With the help of the U.S. Postal Inspection Service (USPIS), security at State expanded and increased the depth of personnel investigations.
-The Chief Special Agent's office was used not only for security work within the State Department but also in several aspects of immigration control and in the control of crime on the high seas.
+The chief special agent's office was used not only for security work within the State Department but also in several aspects of immigration control and in the control of crime on the high seas.

 In the 1930s, it became clear that there were major passport fraud activities worldwide involving both Communists and Nazis.
-The Chief Special Agent's office, working as the investigative and identification arm of the Passport Office, successfully exposed several of these subversive operations.
+The chief special agent's office, working as the investigative and identification arm of the Passport Office, successfully exposed several of these subversive operations.